-Figure 4.3 Transformation of maternal images into images of 'self' and the breast as object.
-At that early stage both serve the same function.
-It is important also to remember that the mental activity Klein referred to is taking place at an unconscious level, and the Kleinian concept of phantasy is relevant here.
-Phantasy describes a different, more primitive kind of mental activity, composed of vague, often frightening images and sensations present long before the development of language.
-This is a term which is used very specifically in object relations theory and differs from the word 'fantasy', which usually refers to conscious mental activity.
-The word projection is also significant in relation to Kleinian theory, and describes the way in which the infant disowns everything which he or she experiences as 'bad'.
-These disowned parts of the 'self' are then attributed to the 'other'.
-Introjection is another term which Klein used more specifically than Freud, and refers to the process of internalising external material - especially external material relating to the mother.
-Aspects of the mother are monitored and metabolised in this way.
-Donald Winnicott (1896-1971) Winnicott was a paediatrician as well as a psychoanalyst.
-He worked closely with mothers and babies and was in a very good position to observe infant/mother interaction at first hand.
-One of Winnicott's most important contributions concerns the concept of transitional objects (Winnicott, 1991).
+Introjection: This is the process whereby objects (or other people) are internalised and become mental representations.
+The mental structure resulting from this is referred to as an internal object or an introjected object.
+These internal objects then form the subject's values, beliefs and attitudes and are the basis of the superego.

+Donald Winnicott (1896-1971)

+Winnicott was a paediatrician, as well as a psychoanalyst.
+He worked closely with mothers and babies and was in a very good position to observe infant-mother interaction first hand.
+One of Winnicott's most important contributions concerns the concept of 'transitional objects' (Winnicott, 1991).
 These transitional objects include dummies, pieces of cloth, teddy bears, blankets or clothing, all of which are invested with emotional significance by small children.
-The purpose of these intimate possessions is that they provide comfort and security when a EXERCISE Transitional objects Many adults retain their childhood transitional objects, including teddy bears or other toys.
-Work with a partner and discuss the range of objects which children value in early life.
-Did you have a transitional object, and if so, what was it?
-Can you remember what it represented to you and how long you kept it? child's mother is absent.
+The purpose of these intimate possessions is that they provide comfort and security when a child's mother is absent.
 Winnicott also highlighted the need for continuity of care in childhood, and stressed the importance of a mother being there when she is needed.
 He elaborated on this, however, by saying that it was equally important for a mother to give a child space by receding into the background when she is not needed.
-The position of the father is emphasised too, especially in relation to the necessary and supportive family environment which he needs to help create.
-CASE STUDY Loss of a transitional object A twenty-five year-old client recalled the loss of a blanket which she had valued highly as a small child.
-CLIENT: I can't remember what age I was at the time, but I must have been very small.
-My mother was in hospital and an aunt came to stay.
-She burned the blanket, she said it was smelly.
+The position of the father is emphasised, too, especially in relation to the necessary and supportive family environment he needs to help create.